kubeshark/docs/src/pages/en/ui.md

 ![Service Map Button](/service-map-button.png)

-## Filter Input
+## Display Filter

 The filter input is used to enter the [Kubeshark Filter Language (KFL)](/en/filtering#kfl-syntax-reference) statements.
-Queries are used to find specific elements in traffic or reduce the amount of traffic that is interrogated.
-For example, to only see HTTP responses starting with the number 4, enter http and response.status == r"4.*" and select Apply.
+Queries are used to filter in specific elements in traffic or reduce the amount of traffic that is interrogated.
+For example, to only see HTTP responses starting with the number 4, enter `http and response.status == r"4.*"` and select Apply.
 Your traffic stream will look like this:

 ![Kubeshark UI](/ks-filter-applied.png)